coreybruyere/530-framework/README.md

 ##**An Organizational Template**

-530's Organizational Template based off of MVCSS, CSS Burrito, the GroupBuddies template, and hints of SMACSS and OOCSS.
+530's Organizational Template.
+Inspired by MVCSS, CSS Burrito, the GroupBuddies template, and hints of SMACSS and OOCSS.
 To understand why you would want to use this template, it is a great idea to familiarize yourself with the following css architectures:

 ####[BEM](http://bem.info/method/) - Block, Element, Modifier